Homomorphic Encryption

 Homomorphic

-encryption brings a new dimension of privacy
+brings a new dimension of privacy

 to the traditionally transparent and public blockchain .
 With encrypted blockchains, even smart contracts can remain confidential, accessible only to authorized